crate/cratedb-guide/docs/install/redhat.md

 (install-redhat)=
 (install-suse)=

-# CrateDB on Red Hat, SUSE, and Derivates
+# CrateDB on Red Hat, SUSE, and Derivatives

 :::{div} sd-text-muted
 Install CrateDB [RPM] packages using the [DNF], [YUM], or [ZYpp] package managers.
 :::

-This installation method is suitable for RedHat Enterprise Linux (RHEL) and compatible systems like Fedora, CentOS, Rocky Linux, AlmaLinux, AWS Linux, Oracle Linux, or Scientific Linux.
+This installation method is suitable for Red Hat Enterprise Linux (RHEL) and compatible systems like Fedora, CentOS, Rocky Linux, AlmaLinux, Amazon Linux, Oracle Linux, or Scientific Linux.
 Installation also works on openSUSE and SUSE Linux Enterprise Server (SLES) systems.

 ## Package repository

-To register with the CrateDB package repository, create a file called `cratedb.repo` in the `/etc/yum.repos.d/` directory for RedHat based distributions, or in the `/etc/zypp/repos.d/` directory for OpenSuSE based distributions, containing:
+To register with the CrateDB package repository, create a file called `cratedb.repo` in the `/etc/yum.repos.d/` directory for Red Hat based distributions, or in the `/etc/zypp/repos.d/` directory for openSUSE-based distributions, containing:

 ```ini
 [cratedb-ce-stable]